Brian Baldwin: Appeals

-Long before his execution, Horsley had testified in writing in 1985 that he alone had committed the murder of Rolon and that Baldwin had not known of her death.
+In 1985, Horsley claimed that he alone had committed the murder of Rolón and Baldwin had not known of her death.
 The prosecutor's office did not give this letter to Baldwin's counsel until after Horsley's execution in 1996.

 Baldwin's appeals case was taken to the United States Supreme Court, by which time 33 senior judges and prosecutors had signed a letter supporting Baldwin.
 The Supreme Court declined to reverse the conviction on murder and the death sentence.
 The Pope, former president Jimmy Carter, the Archbishop of Mobile, Alabama; 26 members of the Congressional Black Caucus of the United States Congress, and Coretta King, widow of Martin Luther King, petitioned the state to prevent Baldwin's execution, but they were unsuccessful.

 During an investigation in 1999, in an attempt to recover case evidence for DNA analysis (not available at the time of the trial), it was found that all evidence in the case was lost or destroyed after Baldwin's execution.